Grindhead/phaser-matter-physics-editor/memory-bank/activeContext.md

   - Added forced test wall when no natural height differences are found.
   - Modified crate placement to only position crates where needed for jumping up walls.
   - Added debug visualization for walls and crates during level generation.
-- **Improved Level Generation Strategy:**
-  - Modified vertical wall placement to position walls at the end of platforms that lead to higher platforms.
   - Enhanced crate placement logic to strategically position crates to help players reach higher platforms.
 - **Implemented Vertical Walls:** Added support for vertical wall generation using rotated platform sprites.
 Updated the Platform class, platformBuilder, and LevelGenerator to handle vertical orientation.
 - **Enhanced Barrel Substitution Logic:** Refined barrel substitution to work properly with vertical walls and prevent conflicting placements.